Envirothon Competition

 When is the Envirothon?

 Teams must be groups of 3-5 students who learn and practice together.
 They may include FFA students, groups of students from the same school, scouts, 4H, or home-school students.
 If your child is interested in being on a team, but cannot find a team within their school or club they may join the Outdoor Environmental Club (OEC).
-The OEC will start meeting for the 2024 school year starting tin September, The OEC typically meets the first and third Thursday of each month from 4-5:30pm.
+The OEC will start meeting for the 2024 school year starting in September, The OEC typically meets the first and third Thursday of each month from 4-5:30pm.

 All teams must have an adult advisor.
 The advisor must notify Kelli Isenhour about their intent to participate so she can make sure the Area Envirothon Committee is aware of the number of teams to expect, and make sure the team is properly registered for the competition.